ARM9/bass/doc/basics.md

 print a, "\n"   // prints "28\n"
 ```

 Important to know is, that variables and constants are not sharing the same namespaces.
 In other words: the  `constant a` is not the same as the `variable a`.
-If both are present variables will be used first.
+If both are present **variables** will be used first.
 More about that can be found at the *Scopes* Section.

-Valid operators are `TODO`

 ## if, else, while
 Bass supports traditional conditional expressions.